 Rowan Mine Deposit

-The Rowan Mine Gold Zones have an established strike length of 1200m and remain open at depth.
+The Rowan Deposit Gold Zones have an established strike length of 1200m and remain open at depth.
 The Rowan Mine Gold Zones have been explored to a depth of less than 500m and contain several high grade gold zones which are a primary target of exploration for expansion to depth.

 Structural Intersection Target

 The intersection of the Pipestone Bay St Paul Deformation Zone and the NT Zone occurs between 1km and 2km east of the Rowan Mine Shaft and presents a highly prospective exploration opportunity.